3nd Annual UNCW Women's Conference: Smart Women Paving the Way

 Saturday February 18th, 2017 10am-4pm

 The UNCW Women's Conference is an annual event for students focused on creating a space for women on campus to discover their interest, meet other like-minded students, learn new skills for career and personal development within a supportive network, and create lifelong friendships.
 This year's conference will be the second annual event and will take place on February 18th, 2017.

-- Career Skills: how to negotiate leadership and power, negotiating wages and benefits, interview tips, resume and CV assistance, etc.
+- Career Skills: practicing confidence, active listening, negotiating wages and benefits, interview tips, resume and CV assistance, etc.

 - Life Skills: basic car maintenance, time management, financial planning, filing taxes, managing work & travel, balancing checkbook, fashion, etc.